 Generally, in the LDS method, the spring pin mounted on the board is brought into contact with the electrode formed by LDS.

-With NISSHA IME, in addition to connecting with spring pins, you can extend the FPC to be inserted and connect it with an FPC connector, or you can set up pins for electrode connection at the same time as molding.
+With NISSHA IME, in addition to connecting with spring pins, you can extend the FPC to be inserted and connect it with a FPC connector.

 ●Unique Shapes by NISSHA IME